enel-gdh-educational/katacoda-scenarios/version-control/multi-branching/00-intro.md

 blurb on branches

 ---

+A bit more verbose explanation on branches.
+Explain that branches are POINTERS to COMMITS

+---

 In this scenario you will learn...stuff